 In a social networking site, if a beta version of a new feature is released with not many active users using that facility as of today.
 Any defect found on this feature can be classified as a Low priority as the feature takes back seat due to business classification as not important.

 Though this feature is having a functional defect, as it is not impacting the end customers directly, a business stakeholder can classify the defect under low priority though it has a severe functional impact on the application.

 This is a high severity fault but can be prioritized to low priority as it can be fixed with next release as a change request.
 Business stakeholders also prioritize this feature as a rarely used feature and do not impact any other features that have a direct impact on user experience.
 This kind of defects can be classified under High severity but Low Priority category.

 Any spelling mistakes /font casing/ misalignment in the paragraph of the 3rd or 4th page of the application and not in the main or front page/ title.

-Also, we had seen live examples on how to classify the defect under various Severity / Priority buckets.
+Also, we had seen live examples of how to classify the defect under various Severity / Priority buckets.
 By now, I wish you had enough clarification on defect classification both at severity/priority buckets.

-Hope this article is a complete guide to understanding the Defect triage process for defect priority and severity settings.
+Hope this article is a complete guide to understanding the defect priority and severity levels.
 Let us know your thoughts/questions in comments below.